Mannjamin/Basic-Public-Transport-Navigation-System-in-PROLOG/README.md

 This is an online articlc I made some time ago for another website, I have written up a new PROLOG script and have decided to show this article here to demonstrate both, My understanding of PROLOG and how to use PROLOG in general.

+The attached PROLOG file is Train focussed compared to the article below.
+The attached PROLOG Script has more features which have all been commented.
+The original purpose of this article was to demonstrate the use of  PROLOG for simple application.

 ### Introduction

 If you’re like me, you always look for the fastest and most efficient route to get from A to B. With the World Wide Web, there are many mediums available to assist people with navigation.
 Google Maps is a very popular form of navigational application.
 With Google being, Google… Maps is a highly advanced application which uses a plethora of techniques in order to provide the most accurate travel information, this includes traffic data, weather data and more.
 Can you imagine the million or more lines of code?